 Mary Elizabeth Alexander was born in Allahabad, India, on February 17, 1951.
+She passed away on November 21, 2018 at the age of 67 (see obituary in the NY times).
+Her final poem, “Prognosis,” can be read here.
 Although christened Mary Elizabeth, she has been called “Meena” since birth, and, in her fifteenth year, she officially changed her name to Meena.
 Not so much an act of defiance as one of liberation, Alexander writes: “I felt I had changed my name to what I already was, some truer self, stripped free of the colonial burden” in her autobiography, Fault Lines (74).
 Representing her own multilingual nature, “Meena” means in “fish” in Sanskrit, “jewelling” in Urdu, and “port” in Arabic.
 Alexander and her family lived in Allahabad, yet returned every summer to Kerala where her mother’s parents resided.

 In 1956, the Sudan gained independence and asked other Third World countries for assistance in establishing its government.
 Alexander’s father applied for a job with the Sudanese government and the family relocated to Khartoum.
 From age five to eighteen, Alexander traversed the waters between the Sudan and India, between Khartoum and Kerala, and between her immediate family and her grandparents.
 Once she was eighteen and had received her degree from Khartoum University, Alexander left her Sudanese home for Nottingham University in Britain.
 It was here that she earned her Ph.D., but her tie with India was not broken.
 She returned to Pune to live with her grandparents, and ended up working at Delhi University, Central Institute of Hyderabad, and Hyderabad University.